department-of-veterans-affairs/va.gov-team/products/ask-va/design/Similarities and differences between categories.md

 ## Key categories to reference

-There are a certain categories which we think are a good example of a "type" of category.
-These can be used as a reference when building categories the same or similar to it.
+There are a certain categories which can be used as a reference when building categories the same or similar to it.
+There are also a few categories which standout from the others.

-If we say that a category is the "same" as another, an exception to their sameness will always be the names of the category, topic and subtopics (review [label names](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Category%2C%20topic%20and%20subtopic%20labels.md)).
+Note: If we say that a category is the "same" as another, an exception to their sameness will always be the names of the category, topic and subtopics (review [label names](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Category%2C%20topic%20and%20subtopic%20labels.md)).

 **Jump to:**
 - [Life insurance aka The Vanilla Flow](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/ask-va/design/Similarities%20and%20differences%20between%20categories.md#life-insurance-aka-the-vanilla-flow-) 🍦